 There have been some promising ways that Indigenous design and aestheitcs have become a part of the world today, though.
 Some great examples are the work of Valentino, which reached out to artist Christi Belcourt regarding permission to use her exquisite artwork to create a haute couture dress.
 This is stunning!

 The work of Jamie Okuma, a Luiseño/Shoshone-Bannock artist and designer, is an incredibly inspiring example of this merging of tradition with the contemporary.

-One of the earliest examples of the merging of European and Indigenous techniques is found in the work of Haida artist Bill Reid.
+A recent example of the merging of European and Indigenous techniques is found in the work of Haida artist Bill Reid.
 He was the first Northwest Coast artist to employ the European goldsmith techniques of reposse and chasing to depict traditional crest designs.
 His work took jewelry of the Northwest Coast to an entirely new and exciting place that artists today still build upon, and the greater public enjoys wearing.